Imagine this:

 1. Context Engineering Gives LLMs Memory and Intent

 Modern LLMs like Claude Code are capable of writing real code, but only when you guide them with precision.
-That’s where context engineering comes in.
+Thatโs where context engineering comes in.

-By structuring prompts into .md
+By structuring prompts into .md files that define:

 The goal